Tutorial 2: Simulating Interpolated Designs#

 Simulating an Interpolated Qubit + Cavity device#

-This time, we look for a complete device, which includes a TransmonCross object coupled to a RouteMeander CPW and CoupledLineTee, as in Tutorial 1.
+This time, we look for a complete interpolated device, which includes a TransmonCross object coupled to a RouteMeander CPW and CoupledLineTee, as in Tutorial 1 - which does not exist in the simulation database.

 db.select_system(["qubit","cavity_claw"])